cesarvr/blog/content/post/jenkins-container.md

 > You can practice this by creating a new pipeline type of [item in Jenkins](https://jenkins.io/doc/pipeline/tour/hello-world/).

-> The ``command:cat`` and ``ttyEnabled`` is just a small hack to avoid a *race condition* between Jenkins and the container, this will block the container until Jenkins logs-in into the container and execute the job.
+> The ``command:cat`` and ``ttyEnabled`` is just a small hack to avoid a *race condition* between Jenkins and our manually defined container.
+Those options will keep the container alive until Jenkins execute the job.

 The output: